-No public official shall make, participate in making, or use his or her official position to influence, any governmental decision directly relating to any person with whom he or she is negotiating, or has any arrangement concerning, prospective employment.
+A public official shall not make, participate in making, or use the public official's official position to influence, any governmental decision directly relating to any person with whom the public official is negotiating, or has any arrangement concerning, prospective employment.

 History: Added by Stats.
 1990, Ch.
 84; amended by Stats.
 2003, Ch.
-778. References at the time of publication (see page 2):
+778; amended by Stats.
+2021, Ch.
+50.